 Improving Treatment with Electronic Health Record Technology

-About 10 percent of people in need of treatment for an SUD receive specialty treatment.1 Of those who are treated for an opioid use disorder, less than 30 percent receive medication-assisted treatments (MAT)—buprenorphine, methadone, or extended-release naltrexone (Vivitrol®)—even though there is strong evidence they are effective.110 The two major questions in the addiction treatment field are:
+About 10 percent of people in need of treatment for an SUD receive specialty treatment.1 Of those who are treated for an opioid use disorder, less than 30 percent receive the medications buprenorphine, methadone, or extended-release naltrexone (Vivitrol®), even though there is strong evidence they are effective.110 The two major questions in the addiction treatment field are:

 - How can we get more people with opioid use disorders to engage in treatment?